Updated: Nov 24

 Organisations are complex structures with associated dynamics that can be challenging to work with.
 The course is open to anyone with an interest in reflective practice in an organisational setting.
 It will be especially useful for people working with teams, this may be as a manager, a reflective practitioner, a coach, or organisational consultant.
 It will be of particularly use to people who are running a reflective practice group, or who wish to set up such a group.

 The Foundation Weekend is open to anyone with an interest in reflective practice in the workplace.

 For the Diploma Course we ask that people have experience of working with teams or leading teams and organisations, that people are psychologically, systemically or sociologically orientated in their professional practice.
 The entry requirements are:

 o Completion of the Foundation Weekend

-o A recognised qualification in a psychological profession
+o A recognised qualification in a psychological, systemic, psychosocial or related field

-o Three years’ post qualifying experience or extensive demonstrable experience with groups, such as group analysts, systemic therapists and appropriately experienced practitioners.
+o • Three years’ post qualifying experience, or extensive demonstrable experience with groups and/or teams.

 We aim to work across the public, private and voluntary sector and are open to applicants with experience in these fields.
 Group analysis places emphasis on the value of a variety of perspectives, and so this course welcomes applications from professionals with a variety of backgrounds and theoretical orientations.
 What does the course provide?
 The Foundation Weekend provides an experiential and theoretical introduction to reflective practice.
 A CPD certificate is provided.
 For further information and application to the weekend, please visit the Foundation Weekend page.